smn/48hrs/README.rst

 * `?` reserved for querying
 * `+27761234567 [name]` to add to the default group.
 Default group is the group without a #hashtag
 * `-27761234567` to remove from the default group
-* Any text sent to the number without this is automatically broadcast to the group
+* Any text sent to the number without this is automatically broadcast to the group.
+No #hashtag defaults to the default group.
+The first #hashtag occurrence is considered to be the name of the group targetted.
+So `Hi #coffeelovers, meeting at 9 in Kalkbay` would go to #coffeelovers.
 * Any replies received are automatically broadcast to all recipients in the group.
 Replies will be prefixed with either the name or the number before being broadcast.
+Replies to groups other than the default group will need to be prefixed with the group #hashtag.
 * New members will be automatically sent an invitation SMS to join the group, either via SMS or Mobi.

 Group behaviour